DEAP/deap/doc/first_steps.rst

     >>> toolbox.bestSel([child1, child2], n=1)
     [[True, True, False, True, True]: [4.0, 0.2]]

-.. warning:: Its is **very** important here to note that the selection operators does not duplicate any individual during the selection process.
+.. warning:: It is **very** important here to note that the selection operators does not duplicate any individual during the selection process.
 If an individual is selected twice and one of either object is modified, the other will also be modified.
 Only the reference on the individual is copied.

 The Toolbox
 ===========